 Additional standout amenities include a 10,000 square-foot outdoor pool oasis and the Spa by JW.
 The pool’s understated elegance is complemented by a full outdoor bar where guests are invited to soak up the sun and enjoy the breathtaking Nashville sunset.

 The executive club lounge at JW Marriott Nashville is open Monday to Thursday from 6:00 am – 10:00 pm, Friday from 6:00 am – 11:00 am, and on Sunday, it is open 5:00 – 10:00 pm.
 This private access floor also offers an honor bar and complimentary business services.
-Within the lounge, the evening food and drink are not available on Friday and Saturday evenings, and there is no breakfast on Saturday and Sunday mornings.
+The evening food and drink are not available on Friday and Saturday evenings within the lounge, and there is no breakfast on Saturday and Sunday mornings.
 On weekends, breakfast is instead offered to club guests as a full buffet (although entres are extra) in the restaurant.

 8. Westin Nashville